 from organizations across the ecosystem.
 Changes should be

-new technologies or phasing out existing ones – so that
+introducing new technologies or phasing out existing ones

 For Privacy Sandbox, we’ve made it a priority to provide clear visibility into our proposals and plans, with multiple channels for ecosystem feedback.
 This process includes active participation in industry forums like the W3C, which includes platform and browser companies who’ve chosen to take a different approach to privacy and supporting the open internet.
 It's worth noting that in several cases, those companies have made disruptive changes without following a comparable process for public consultation and feedback.